Believing in accessibility for all

 Learn more about home energy visits

-• DO NOT place furniture, bags, and household items directly up against internal walls
+- DO NOT place furniture, bags, and household items directly up against external walls

 Dealing with black mould

-• remove excess mould with a damp cloth and throw it away.
-Avoid brushing mould as this could release spores into the air
+- remove excess mould with a damp cloth and throw it away

-• wipe down affected areas using a fungicidal spray or mould killer which carries a Health and Safety Executive (HSE) “approval number” available from supermarkets and hardware stores or online.
-Always read the instructions on the container
+- wipe down affected areas using a fungicidal spray or mould killer which carries a Health and Safety Executive (HSE) “approval number” available from supermarkets and hardware stores or online.
+Always read the instructions on the container.
+This method works well to remove mould from areas such as white grout, tiles and windows sills

 If you have followed the advice above and still have mould in your property please let us know.
 You can upload photos and video of the affected area.
 We want to work with you to remove any mould and avoid any future problem.